By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Property tax relief

-• Circuit Breaker: caps tax at 4-5% of income, limit $58,200.
-CAUTION: it's a deferral, the unpaid difference becomes a lien at interest, due when the home is sold or the owner passes.
-Understand it fully before you sign.
+- Circuit Breaker: caps tax at 4% of income (up to $38,800) or 5% (up to $58,200).
+CAUTION: it's a deferral, not forgiveness.
+The unpaid difference for the current and three prior years becomes a lien at 6% interest, due when the home is sold or the owner passes, and you cannot combine it with the Homestead Exclusion.
+Understand it before you sign.

 Food